nphorsley59/Noah_Portfolio/README.md

 ## 1. Sale Price: Advanced Regression Techniques
 Skills Demonstrated: *multi-variate analysis, regression, multi-collinearity testing, exploratory data analysis*<br />
-Libraries and Programs: *pandas, matplotlib, seaborn*
+Libraries and Programs: *Python, Jupyter Notebook, matplotlib, numpy, pandas, seaborn*

 ### Project Overview
 Using a competition dataset from Kaggle with over 75 explanatory variables, I created a model that predicts the sale price of a house in Ames, Iowa based on its description.
 The purpose of this project was to demonstrate my ability to use an exploratory data analysis on a large, complicated dataset to produce a reliable predictive model.